-Dr. Thomas Seaton is a recently retired elementary school principal from the greater Chicagoland area.
+Dr. Tom Seaton is a recently retired elementary school principal from the greater Chicagoland area.
 He earned his doctorate from Loyola University, Chicago, (2007) and focused his research on Transformational Leadership among principals in highly successful schools across Illinois.

 Tom completed his Bachelor’s degree in Human Services and Spanish from Northeastern Illinois University.
 He also holds Master’s degrees in Pastoral Studies and Educational Administration from Loyola University and Northeastern Illinois University, respectively.
 He taught religion and Spanish at the high school level, and also served as a curriculum coordinator and associate administrator.
 Tom then became an elementary school principal where he served in urban and suburban Catholic and public school settings.